 - Cathedral Cove Marine Reserve: Running from Hahei Beach to Cook Bluff Scenic Reserve, this scenic oceanside park is a great place to snorkel or scuba dive in search of colourful marine life.
 Among the species you’ll find here are butterfish, red moki, black angel fish, sponge, starfish, and coral reefs.

 Located in Auckland CBD, Albert Park is the perfect antidote to the bustle of the city centre.
-The park has been one of Auckland’s favourite relaxation spaces for over a century, dating back to the 19th century.
+The park has been consider a favourite relaxation space in Auckland for over a century, dating back to the 19th century.

-Besides being a great place to chill in Auckland CBD, Albert Park is home to a number of interesting historical monuments.
-At the park’s heart is an ornate Victorian fountain that dates back to near the green space’s founding.
+Besides being a great place to chill in Auckland CBD, the park is home to a number of interesting historical monuments.
+At its heart is an ornate Victorian fountain that dates back to near the green space’s founding.
 The nearby statue of Queen Victoria, built in 1899, is also worth a quick look.

 While visiting, keep on the lookout for its famous floral clock, telling time among a bloom of colourful seasonal flowers.